-Enrique Tomás – PhD at Interface Culture Lab – Kunstuniversität Linz
+Enrique Tomás – PhD candidate at the Institute of Media Studies – Kunstuniversität Linz

 Supervised by Prof. Martin Kaltenbrunner

 A “Tangible Score” is a tactile interface for musical expression that incorporates a score in its physical shape, surface structure or spatial configuration.

 Concept and Technology behind Tangible Scores: